 All organisations face a multitude of risks and ICU is no different.
 In developing the new reserves policy we have concentrated on the key operational risks only.
+These suggests a new level of reserves of £350k.

 6.1 Block Grant